+Contents

 Foreword 4

 Linking GIS concepts to Curriculum and Assessment Policy Statements (CAPS) 6

-Spatial data
+Spatial data 9

-Maps
+Maps 10

 Why do we create Maps?
+10

-Different types of Maps
+Different types of Maps 11

-Use of Maps
+Use of Maps 14

-Interpreting a Map
+Interpreting a Map 14

-Geographic Data
+Geographic Data 16

-Activity One
+Activity One 16

-Concept: GIS
+Concept: GIS 20

-History of GIS
+History of GIS 20

-Key Components of a GIS
+Key Components of a GIS 21

 What can GIS do?
+22

-Activity Two
+Activity Two 22

-Raster and Vector Data
+Raster and Vector Data 24

-Vector Data
+Vector Data 24

-Raster Data
+Raster Data 24

-Activity Three
+Activity Three 25

-Data standardisation
+Data standardisation 26

-Data starida disalion
+Data sharing 26

-Data security
+Data security 26

-Data security Data manipulation and application of GIS Techniques
+Data manipulation and application of GIS Techniques 27

-Data integration
+Data integration 27

 How can you make sure that layers are aligned?
 27

-Analysis - Buffering
+Analysis - Buffering 28

-Activity Four
+Activity Four 28

-Querying
+Querving 28

-Statistical Analysis
+Statistical Analysis 29

-Remote Sensing
+Remote Sensing 29

-0

-Types of Remote Sensing
+Types of Remote Sensing 30

-Remote sensing data types - raster and point clouds .
-30 .
-31
+Remote sensing data types - raster and point clouds 30

-y
+Activity Five 31

-Conclusion
+Conclusion 33

-Appendix A: Creating your own spatial datasets in Google Earth Pro
+Appendix A: Creating your own spatial datasets in Google Earth Pro 34

-Manual Digitising in Google Earth .34
+Manual Digitising in Google Earth 34

-Ditigitsing a point feature
+Ditigitsing a point feature 35

-Digitising a line / linear feature
+Digitising a line / linear feature 37

-Digitising a polygon
+Digitising a polygon 37

-Saving Digitised / saves places as KMZ/KML files
+Saving Digitised / saves places as KMZ/KML files 39

-Importing KMZ/KML files into QGIS
+Importing KMZ/KML files into QGIS 39

-Appendix B: How to use QGIS
+Appendix B: How to use QGIS 40

 What is QGIS?
+40

-Installing QGIS
+Installing QGIS 40

-Changing the order of layers:
+Changing the order of layers: 43

-Changing the colours of a layers:
+Changing the colours of a layers: 44

-Changing the line width of a layer: .
-46
+Changing the line width of a layer: 46

-How to zoom in and move around the map: .
-46
+How to zoom in and move around the map: 46

 Check the coordinate reference system: 47

 Select by location (within) 48

 Using attribute data 52

 Now we are going to answer the same question of how many district municipalities are in each province using a different approach.
-You may have noticed that the attribute table of the District Municipalities layer has 50
+You may have noticed that the attribute table of the District Municipalities layer has

+which province each municipality is in.
 52

 How to change the Coordinate Reference System (CRS)/ projection?
 54

 Appendix C: Images for paper-based activities 59